 Graduate Community

-UBC Okanagan’s graduate student community is diversive and eclectic with people from all backgrounds, with diverse interests and points of view.
+UBC Okanagan’s graduate student community is diverse and eclectic with people from all backgrounds, interests, and points of view.
 The connections you make here will benefit you academically, professionally, and personally.

 Below are ways that you can get involved and find your community at UBC: